 Firstly, just in case you’re wondering …

 Belgium is composed of three regions — Flanders, Wallonia and Brussels.
 Flanders and Wallonia are each divided into five provinces.
 Flemish Brabant is one of the provinces of the Flanders region.
-As you can see from the map above, it encircles Brussels and extends over to the east.
+As you can see from the map below, it encircles Brussels and extends over to the east.
 You can also see it’s sub-divided into the Groene Gordel (the green area) and Hageland (red).

 Being close to Brussels, and with Leuven as its capital, means that there are thousands of international folk living in Flemish Brabant.
 The tourism department of Flemish Brabant is keen to encourage these expats to discover the many and varied delights of the province.
 (And it really does have a lot of delights.
 I know because I have lived in the province for over 30 years).
 To meet this goal, they have come up with a novel initiative.

 THE FLEMISH BRABANT BUCKET LIST

 The Flemish Brabant Bucket List includes information on 20 sights to see, places to eat, cultural events and activities that expats can discover in the province.
 It’s an extremely informative website.
 There’s a fun element to it too.

 There are 20 “buckets”.
 If you have already done a particular activity or visited a place, then you give it a tick.
 As a reward, you get 5 points.
 Go through all 20 in this way and you will get a total score of “How Local You Are”.
 You can then share your score on social media and enter a prize competition.

 For the places or activities that you haven’t experienced and so can’t tick off the Bucket List, the website gives you some extra info and links.
 So, for example, I fall short in the category “visit a regional vineyard.”
 But the website provides links to nine vineyards in the province, so I’ve got no excuse now.